-The FBI Has Begun Reporting crimes of animal cruelty as a separate offense, leading the way for more comprehensive statistics on animal abuse.
+The FBI Reports crimes of animal cruelty as a separate offense; more comprehensive statistics on animal abuse to come

 Animal lovers recognize that our animal companions intrinsically deserve protection and a good quality of life, one that is worth living day in and day out.
 However, crimes against animals are also a societal harm.
 Thanks to the work of the National Sheriffs' Association, the Animal Welfare Institute and others, the FBI has agreed to change how animal cruelty data is tracked.